helm/helm/docs/chart_template_guide/accessing_files.md

 Helm provides access to files through the `.Files` object.
 Before we get going with the template examples, though, there are a few things to note about how this works:

 - It is okay to add extra files to your Helm chart.
-These files will be bundled and set to Tiller.
+These files will be bundled and sent to Tiller.
 Be careful, though.
 Charts must be smaller than 1M because of the storage limitations of Kubernetes objects.
 - Some files cannot be accessed through the `.Files` object, usually for security reasons.
 	- Files in `templates/` cannot be accessed.
-- Charts to not preserve UNIX mode information, so file-level permissions will have no impact on the availability of a file when it comes to the `.Files` object.
+- Charts do not preserve UNIX mode information, so file-level permissions will have no impact on the availability of a file when it comes to the `.Files` object.

 <!-- (see https://github.com/jonschlinkert/markdown-toc) -->